JAE-exe/JAE-exe/README.md

 ### Hi there 👋, I'm Jayden
 #### I am a student .
-I'm from Mumbai,India and I am a student pursuing B.Tech IT from Thadomal Shahani Engineering College.
+I'm from Mumbai,India and I am pursuing B.Tech IT from Thadomal Shahani Engineering College.
 I am currently learning Web-Dev and really enjoy it.
 I also enjoy AI.
 Catch me at LinkedIn: www.linkedin.com/in/jayden-desouza